livfrediehard/nba_tracker/README.md

 ## Usage

-TODO: Run tracker using ./bin/nba_tracker.
+Run tracker using ./bin/nba_tracker.
 This will take you to a current roster for the NBA Heat.
 From here you can choose a player and see there position as well as jersey number.

 ## Development